Nasrani (film)

-Nasrani is a 2007 Indian Malayalam-language political thriller film directed by Joshiy, produced by Rajan Thaliparambu, written by Ranjith and starring Mammootty.
+Nasrani is a 2007 Indian Malayalam-language political crime thriller film directed by Joshiy, produced by Rajan Thaliparambu, written by Ranjith and starring Mammootty.
 The film tells the story of an Achayan from a Syrian Orthodox family in Central Travancore.
 K.P.A.C.
 Lalitha won the Asianet Film Award for Best Supporting Actress for her role.
-The film was a hit.
+The film was a box office failure.

 Plot

 The story begins on the eve of the wedding of David John Kottarathil and Sara Eapen.
 The two were childhood sweethearts, both hailing from rich planter families in the affluent town of Kottayam, Kerala.
 While both families are celebrating in their own homes, Sara's father Eapen is visibly disturbed.
 He has just received a phone call from Alice, his mistress, who is demanding public acknowledgement of their relationship.
 She wants to attend the wedding of David and Sara, as a means to achieve this.
 Eapen, who is a rich planter, is at risk of losing his good name in society, despite having generously provided for Alice and their daughter thus far.
 He offers to pay for her silence with a bigger bungalow and his estates in a far-away town of Chikmaglur.
 He requests John Kottarathil, his best friend - whose son is set to marry Sara the next day - to accompany him while talking to his mistress.
 John requests the help of M C Paul, a rising politician and Eapen's brother-in-law to aid in the negotiation.
 The trio meet the mistress to discuss terms, but in a fit of rage, a drunk Eapen ends up shooting her.
 Eapen also tries to kill his illegitimate daughter, the nine year old Annie but John stops him.
 In the struggle that follows, Eapen is also shot.
 John looks at Paul for assistance, but is met with a helpless silence.

 Ten years later, John is retelling this story to the jailor Rajeevan, who points out that John's defense in court was half-hearted and that he seems uninterested in parole despite possibly being eligible for it.
 John confirms this, saying he feels guilty for Eapen's death, although it was a genuine accident while saving Annie.
 Further, he reveals that Paul had requested that his presence at the scene of crime be kept a secret, lest it should affect his image and political prospects.